Beltrán brings his own baggage to next year's Hall ballot - KVIA

 AP Baseball Writer

-With Barry Bonds, Roger Clemens and Curt Schilling off the ballot, next year’s Hall of Fame vote figures to be a bit less contentious.
+With Barry Bonds, Roger Clemens and Curt Schilling off the ballot, next year’s Baseball Hall of Fame vote figures to be a bit less contentious.
 Then again, the top newcomer arrives with his own recent baggage.
-Carlos Beltrán is eligible for the Hall of Fame in 2023, and although the sweet-swinging outfielder had a distinguished career at the plate and in the field, he was also implicated in the Houston Astros’ sign-stealing scandal.
-Scott Rolen is the top returning player on next year’s ballot after receiving 63.2% of the vote this time around.
+Carlos Beltrán is eligible for the Hall of Fame in 2023.
+Although the sweet-swinging outfielder had a distinguished career at the plate and in the field, he was implicated in the Houston Astros’ sign-stealing scandal.
+It cost him a managing job with the New York Mets.
+Scott Rolen is the top returning player on next year’s Hall of Fame ballot after receiving 63.2% of the vote this time around.